madlalakhaya25/log_viewer/readme.md

 - Use the search bar to filter entries based on keywords.
 - Click on a log entry to view more details.

-## Contributing
-Contributions to the project are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.